EPFL-ENAC/co2-calculator-user-doc/docs/en/professional-travel.md

 - $EF_{train}$: emission factor for the train journey in kg CO₂-eq/km

 The calculator then adds up the total impact of all professional travels: flights booked via the central travel agency and flights and train journeys entered manually.

+In the CO₂ Project planner, under the Detailed per year section, principal users can define, for each year, a reference percentage to estimate the share of emissions associated with professional plane and train travel that is attributable to the project.
+The carbon footprint associated with these sub-modules within the project is calculated by applying this reference percentage to the corresponding emissions (in kg CO₂-eq) for each flight and train journey.

 ### 5. Limitations